 The Shortcomings of Words

 There are three different clicks in the Xhosa language, on the C, the X and the Q. To say a word with one of these letters, the tongue must simultaneously flick the back of the teeth, ricochet off the side of the cheek, or strike the upper palate with the hollow resonance of a mallet on a wooden block.
 Tsk!
 Click!
 Pop!
 Nearly three-quarters of South Africa's population speak a clicking language as their mother tongue, and when a conversation gets heated, it is a rapid-fire exchange of verbal artillery.

-For anyone who did not grow up speaking a clicking language, it is damn near impossible to learn the lingual gymnastics needed to click and pronounce a letter at the same time.
-Nevertheless, as a foreigner preparing for a five-week volunteer assignment, you make a solid effort, practicing clicks and pops under your breath during the 20-hour flight to Cape Town.
-The next day you try out a few words on a kid admitted to the pediatric ward of Groote Schuur, the stately white-columned public hospital which trains the country's top medical students and serves a largely indigent population.
+For anyone who did not grow up speaking a clicking language, it is damn near impossible to learn the lingual gymnastics needed to click and pronounce a letter at the same time are like learning to walk a tightrope backward.
+Nevertheless, the American makes a solid effort, practicing clicks and pops under her breath during the twenty-hour flight to Cape Town.
+On the first day of her assignment, she tries out a few words on a kid admitted to the pediatric ward of Groote Schuur, the stately white-columned public hospital which trains the country's top medical students and serves a largely indigent population.
 Unjani?
 Ngubani igama lakho?
 How are you?
 What is your name?

-The kid is three, and her blank stare means she either doesn't want to talk to this strange American or doesn't understand Xhosa.
-So you try the one outlandishly random word you know in Afrikaans, and you declare it with such theater and gusto that no three-year-old’s heart could possibly maintain its steely guard.
+The kid is three, and her blank stare means she either doesn't want to talk to this strange woman or doesn't understand Xhosa.
+So the American tries the one outlandishly random word she knows in Afrikaans, and she declares it with such theater and gusto that no three-year-old’s heart could possibly maintain its steely guard.
 READ MORE

 for too long